 That's why in this article you'll learn what mindfulness is, how this exciting topic came about, and what methods will help you live a mindful life.

-We hope you enjoy the article and that with a little more mindfulness you can live a happier and more fulfilling life.
+We hope you enjoy the article and that with a little more mindfulness you will have a happier and more lead a fuller life you can.

 Because as Thich Nath Hanh said: "The best way to take care of the future is to take care of the present."